Rotating charged black holes shadow in quintessence: Null Geodesics and impact parameters

-The black hole shadow is a dark spot over the bright background which appears as a distorted dark circle and in the absence of the spin parameter it takes the shape of a perfect circle.
-The shape and size of the boundary of the shadow completly depend upon the geometry of the black holes.
-In this section we study the complete geodesic structure of a test particle around rotating charge black holes in quintessence.
-We adopt Hamilton-Jacobi equation and Carter constant separable method \cite{Carter:1968rr} to study the complete geodesic equation of motion.
-The separable method for Hamilton-Jacobi equation is originally shared by \cite{Chandrasekhar:1992}.
-In our study, we consider a fixed value of the quintessential parameter $\omega_q=-2/3$ and for this value the black hole metric is
+In this section, we derive the geodesic equations of motion for photons.
+We adopt the Hamilton-Jacobi equation and Carter constant separable method \cite{Carter:1968rr} to study the complete geodesic structure of photons near the black hole.
+In our study, we considered a fixed value, of the quintessential parameter $\omega_q=-2/3$ and for this value, the black hole metric reduces to the following form

 where